Generic selectors

 To avoid confrontation with ICE agents, we recommend that all overseas supporters make sure they have their passports and visas (if one is required) on them at all times.
 These agents have the power to stop anyone, but provided you can prove you are in the USA legally, you SHOULD be okay.

-If you are stopped by ICE agents or any other federal agent in the USA, you should cooperate as best you can.
+If you are stopped by ICE agents or any other federal agents in the USA, you should cooperate as best you can.
 You don't want to get on the wrong side of these people.

 Canada